 Junk food can be defined as any food you consume that has zero to little nutritional value.
-It has typically been processed and packaged and has a very high calorie count.
+It is typically processed food that’s been mass produced and has a very high calorie count.

 Junk food can be found anywhere including convenience stores, restaurants, shopping malls, theaters, and sporting events.

-You hear junk food advertised on TV, radio, billboards, and flyers.
-Every week, your mailbox is filled with coupons for special offers, tempting you with pretty pictures to eat out instead of making a meal for yourself.
+You see and hear junk food advertised on TV, radio, billboards, and flyers.
+Every week, your mailbox is filled with coupons for special offers, tempting you with pretty pictures to eat out or grab a quick bite instead of making a meal for yourself.

-One of the best ways to quit being a junk food junkie is to stick to RRRs:
+One of the best ways to eat less junk food is to stick to the RRRs:

 Step 1: Recognize

-Starting today, notice everything you are eating.
-If you haven’t looked at the label before, start doing that immediately.
+Starting today, practice mindfulness by looking at everything you are eating.
+If you haven’t checked a product label before, start doing that immediately.